Fall22-MA615/TopicModeling/README.md

 8. Full analsis and explanation of the graphs

 We used Rmarkdown files to create the report then knit our final html report.
-Please check the Final_Topic_Modeling.html for our finalized report.
+Please check the Final_Topic_Modeling.pdf for our finalized report.
 Enjoy.